Mahira Khan: Personal life and off-screen work

-While studying in the United States, Mahira met businessman Ali Askari in 2005.
+While studying in the United States, Khan met businessman Ali Askari in 2005.
 She moved back to Pakistan the following year and married him in 2007.
 The couple have a son, Azlaan, who was born in 2010.
-Mahira and Askari divorced in 2016 and share custody of their son.
+Khan and Askari divorced in 2015 and share custody of their son.
 In 2019, she began dating entrepreneur Salim Karim, which she confirmed in an online interview with Hassan Sheheryar Yasin in 2020.
 She married Karim in an intimate ceremony on 2 October 2023 in Bhurban.
+In September 2026, it was announced that Khan was pregnant with her and Karim's first child.

-Mahira has also taken part in charitable work.
+Khan has also taken part in charitable work.
 She visited Dubai (along with Maya Ali and then Prime Minister Imran Khan) and Los Angeles to raise funds for the Shaukat Khanum Memorial Hospital in 2018 and 2019.
 She has worked with the UNICEF since 2019, and was appointed as a national and global UNICEF Goodwill Ambassador for Afghan refugees in Pakistan in the same year.
 Her work was praised by the UN Secretary-General António Guterres during his visit to Pakistan in February 2020.
-Mahira often speaks on issues such as women's rights, child safety, and gender-based violence.
+Khan often speaks on issues such as women's rights, child safety, and gender-based violence.
 On Women's Day in 2020, she collaborated with Shoaib Mansoor on the music video "Dua-e-Reem".
 The song, a modern take on Lab Pe Aati Hai Dua by Allama Iqbal, was set in the pre-partition era and featured her as a young woman reflecting on justice and equality after marriage.
 The song was widely praised and became popular across the Indian subcontinent.